• Skip to primary navigation

 • Do a Quick Release of pressure.
 Press Cancel.

-• Open the lid and add cashew paste, stir the chicken curry and heat through in Saute mode, until thickened.
+• Open the lid and add cashew butter, stir the chicken curry and heat through in Saute mode, until thickened.
 Stir occasionally to make sure nothing sticks to the bottom.

-• Press Cancel, sprinkle chicken curry with cilantro and serve with Instant Pot basmati rice, bread or naan.
+• Press Cancel, sprinkle chicken curry with cilantro and serve with Instant Pot basmati rice, brown rice, bread or naan.

 Notes

-• At 6 minutes, the potatoes cook very well.
-You can reduce the cooking time to 3 minutes for firmer potatoes.
+• **** At 6 minutes, the potatoes cook very well.
+Reduce the cooking time to 3 minutes for firmer potatoes.

 Nutrition